-- IsDropDown - specifies if the container’s Actions are grouped into a drop-down list;
+- Specifies if the container’s Actions are grouped into a drop-down list.

-- DefaultActionID - specifies an identifier of the default Action for the group (placed as a root menu item);
+- Specifies an identifier of the default Action for the group (placed as a root menu item).

-- DefaultItemImageName - specifies the image name for the group’s root item (when
+- Specifies the image name for the group’s root item (when

-- DefaultItemCaption - specifies text of the group’s root item (when DefaultActionID is unspecified);
+- Specifies text of the group’s root item (when

-A drop-down menu with no default Action (the root item only expands the menu and is not associated with an Action):
+The code below sets up a drop-down menu without a default Action.
+The root item expands the menu and is not associated with an Action: